OspreyX/plottable-website/tutorials/index.md

 do to draw that piece of data.
 Each type of plot has a specific set of visual properties, or **attributes**.
 For example, a Scatterplot has attributes, x, y, fill, and radius.
 A Line plot has x, y, and stroke, which determines the color.

-However, the actual data used doesn't necessarily feature these properties:

-{% highlight javascript %}
-gitData = [
-  {
-    "committer": "derek",
-    "day": 0,
-    "total_commits": 0,
-    "additions": 204,
-    "deletions": 0
-  },
-  {
-    "committer": "dan",
-    "day": 0.11865740740740742,
-    "total_commits": 1,
-    "additions": 824,
-    "deletions": 0
-  },
-...
-]
-{% endhighlight %}

-We thus need a way to select which pieces of the data we want to use for each attribute.
+Therefore, we need a way to select which features of our data we want to use for each attribute.

 An **accessor** is a function that defines how to assign a piece of the